Restricted Stock Units Made Simple (Part 1): Understanding The Core Concepts

 After reading this article, test your knowledge with a fun, interactive quiz on this topic

-Several years ago, when companies began exploring alternatives to stock options for their broad-based grants of equity compensation, the type of grant most often bruited about in corporate circles was restricted stock.
+When companies began exploring alternatives to stock options for broad-based grants of equity compensation, the type of grant most often bruited about was restricted stock.
 In fact, many observers foretold that restricted stock would become the new stock options.

 They were half right.
 As events have unfolded, it is the unidentical twin of restricted stock—restricted stock units, or RSUs—that has become the most popular alternative to stock options at many companies.
-You are more likely to receive RSUs than restricted stock.
+In fact, RSUs are now the most commonly granted type of equity award.

 RSUs share many of the same issues as restricted stock (so the restricted stock sections of this website are worth looking at even if you have RSUs).
 However, there are differences between the two grant types, and it is important to understand the basics of RSUs in their own right.
 For additional details on RSUs, you will want to read Part 2 of this article series, which covers RSU taxation, and also a related FAQ on the difference between the grant types.